shivankgarg98/shivankgarg98.github.io/_pages/about.md

 title: "About"
 ---

-Hello!
-I'm currenly a Dual-Degree student at IIT Kanpur.
-My major is Electrical Engineering but my interest lies mostly in computer systems.
-I like to play with Linux and FreeBSD system.
+### About Me

+Hey, I’m Shivank Garg, a Sr Software System Designer at AMD, where I spend my days tinkering with the Linux kernel.
+I love diving into open-source projects, squashing kernel bugs, and making systems run faster and smoother.
+I graduated from IIT Kanpur with a dual B.Tech and M.Tech in Electrical Engineering, plus a minor in Computer Systems, which sparked my obsession with low-level programming.

+My career has taken me through exciting roles, like building audio features for Android at Qualcomm, digging into cutting-edge memory systems at Intel Labs and contributing to FreeBSD through Google Summer of Code, where I built MAC policy for VNET Jails and NFS security features.
+I enjoy solving tough technical problems.

-I like to listen Rock.
-The Bands I love: Pink Floyd, The Beatles, Poets of the fall, Porcupine Tree, Led Zeppelin ...
+When I’m not coding, you’ll find me lost in ghazals, rocking out to classic Bollywood tunes, or jamming to Pink Floyd, The Beatles, Poets of the Fall, Porcupine Tree, and Led Zeppelin.

-My resume can be found [here](/assets/Resume_Shivank_garg.pdf)
+Check out my resume [here](/assets/Resume_Shivank_garg.pdf).